Breakfast Sliders Recipe (Bacon & Sausage)

 Freezing instructions

-You can wrap these in parchment paper, and then tightly with plastic wrap and freeze.
+You can wrap individual sliders in parchment paper, and then tightly with plastic wrap and freeze.

 - Cinnamon Rolls.
 Warm, gooey, soft homemade cinnamon rolls with a sweet and creamy frosting that melts deliciously into them… oh my.